WildernessLabs/Documentation/docs/Hardware/Tutorials/Electronics/Part6/LEDs/index.md

 ![](../Support_Files/Diode_Forward_Behavior.svg)

-Once the voltage requirement has been met to overcome the junction potential, further increase in voltage greatly reduce the resistance of the diode, and therefore, the amount of current that the diode will conduct rises rapidly.
-The trick then with LEDs is to supply just enough voltage to light them up.
+Once the voltage requirement has been met to overcome the junction potential, further increase in voltage greatly reduces the resistance of the diode, and therefore, the amount of current that the diode will conduct rises rapidly.
+The trick with LEDs then is to supply just enough voltage to light them up.

 ### Options for Limiting Current

-There are two common ways to control the voltage, either with a resistor, or by driving it with a PWM signal.
+There are two common ways to control the voltage, either with a resistor, or by driving it with a _PWM_ signal.

 Using a resistor is the simplest way, but has the limitation of setting it at a fixed brightness when `ON`.
-A PWM signal is also reasonably simple, but is often done in software.
+A PWM signal is also reasonably simple, but is usually generated inside a microcontroller and controlled by software, rather than generated by an external circuit.
 The advantage of a PWM signal is that you have dynamic control of the voltage, allowing you to gently "pulse" the LED on and off.

 ### Limiting Current with a Ballast Resistor